skesgin/Vulkan/VKTS_Binaries/README.md

 -----------------------------

 This folder and sub folders contains all executables, shaders and assets.
 The examples are copied
 into this folder after the build.
+Generated mip maps, cube maps and BSDF look up textures are stored in the `cache` folder.
+By default, this content is already generated.

 __This folder has to be the working directory, otherwise shaders and assets are not found__.